skang06/Baltimore-City-Livelihood/README.md

 _Cluster 1_: Cluster in between Cluster 2 and 3 in terms of all measures.

-_Cluster 2_: Most below average number of people on free and reduced meals and lowest average health index.
+_Cluster 2_: Most below average number of people on free and reduced meals and lowest average healthy food availability index.
 Most above average median household income, number of bike lanes.
 Most below average level of mortality rate.

 _Cluster 3_: Highest above average number of people in free and reduced meals.
-Also, the most below average median household income, number of bike lanes, and average health index among the different clusters.
+Also, the most below average median household income, number of bike lanes, and average healthy food accessibility index among the different clusters.
 Highest above average rate of mortality.

 __Life Expectancy:__